-But with simple French stories that talk about everyday themes – you can actually put to use the vocabulary and dialogue into your daily conversations.
+But with simple "how to read French" stories that talk about everyday themes – you can actually put to use the vocabulary and dialogue into your daily conversations.
 You’ll get the same simplified vocabulary and grammar as children’s stories but with topics that are more relatable and applicable for daily use.
 Win-win, right?

 Taking notes are a tried-and-tested method in absorbing information So when you’re reading French articles or simple stories, consider taking notes of the following:

 Taking notes is also a good way to keep track of what you’ve learned and you can review your notes later on and marvel at how far you’ve gone.

 Your vocabulary is your foundation to building awesome reading skills in French.
 So of course, to be great at reading, you have to work on your vocabulary as well.
 When you have stored a sufficient amount of vocabulary, you’ll be able to recognize those words by sight and you would be able to read more efficiently and with lesser interruptions from all those dictionary look ups.